 Neurology: Stroke, MS

 Harjinder has done Master of Science in Kinesiology from Simon Fraser University and Bachelor of Science in Physiotherapy from Indraprastha University (India).
 She is working for over four years as Registered Physiotherapist in Canada.
 She has experience of treating acute and chronic conditions related to motor vehicle accidents, sports injuries and workplace injuries.
 She uses mainly manual therapy, soft tissue release and active rehabilitation as her treatment tools.
+She has a Special Interest in IMS.
 She has worked as Registered Kinesiologist in Canada, providing active rehabilitation program (one on one and group based) to WCB, ICBC and private clients.
 She has worked as a Research Assistant at SFU and UBC focusing on fall related studies.
 Her research paper was published in Journal of Applied Biomechanics.
 She has also worked with community stroke survivors as coordinator and exercise instructor.
 In India, she has worked in both private clinic and hospital setting for 2 years.
 She is multilingual - English, Punjabi, Hindi and Urdu.

 Paramjot Kaur Dhillon